chromium/chromium/docs/android_build_instructions.md

 target_os = "android"
 target_cpu = "arm64"  # See "Figuring out target_cpu" below
 use_remoteexec = true  # Enables distributed builds.
+See "Faster Builds". android_static_analysis = "build_server"  # Does static checks in background.
 See "Faster Builds".
 ```

 * You only have to run this once for each new build directory, Ninja will